5 Players From WI vs AUS T20Is Who Could Hit Headlines In IPL Trade News And At IPL 2026 Auction Ft. Former RCB Duo - Cricxtasy

 DC have already tried three batters in the opening slot, in the form of star wicketkeeper-batter KL Rahul, vice-captain Faf du Plessis and youngster Abhishek Porel in the IPL 2025.
 They may release McGurk and continue with the same opening options in the next season.
 However, the batter has had a solid season in the recently concluded Major League Cricket (MLC) 2025 with 275 runs in 11 matches at a strike rate of 169.75.
 He would also want to replicate the same in the WI vs AUS T20I series, to increase his chances for IPL 2026.

-The Australian all-rounder missed the latest IPL season due to a stress fracture in his lower back.
-Previously, he had a brilliant debut season for the Mumbai Indians (MI) with 452 runs at a fiery strike rate of 160.28 and six wickets at an economy of 9.50 in 16 fixtures in the IPL 2023.
-Green also put up 255 runs at a strike rate of 143.26 and bagged 15 wickets at an impressive economy of 8.62 for RCB last year.
+The Australian all-rounder missed the last IPL season due to a stress fracture in his lower back.
+Previously, he had a brilliant debut season with the Mumbai Indians (MI) with 452 runs at a fiery strike rate of 160.28.
+He also scalped six wickets at an economy of 9.50 in 16 fixtures in the IPL 2023.
+Last year with RCB, Green put up 255 runs at a strike rate of 143.26 and bagged 15 wickets at an impressive economy of 8.62.

+After recovering from the setback, the 26-year-old would look to produce some noteworthy performances to attract the attention of the IPL franchises.
+If he could continue his brilliant touch from the red-ball format into this series, teams like PBKS and GT may show interest in roping in the player at the IPL 2026 auction.

 ALSO READ: